lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-10-Nonstandard_Analysis.md

 Jacques' formal development provides an environment in which proofs in the calculus can be conducted using non-standard methods and the results easily transferred from the hyperreals to the reals.
 Back then, I imagine that people would welcome the possibility of proving theorems without recourse to adding up fractions of epsilons.
+[Some authors claim](https://rdcu.be/cSXiN) that infinitesimals, on their current rigourous basis, are still the best framework for understanding Euler's work.
 Instead, sadly, the Isabelle/HOL theory of the hyperreals is hardly used for anything.
 I live in hope that somebody will decide to give it a try, if only out of curiosity.